Tom Cruise, the star flies again

 Top Gun: Maverick It sounds even for this year’s Oscars based on the criticism it is receiving from those who have already seen the film.
 The film is a celebration of the spirit of aviation; with pilots who compete with each other to lead, capable of following orders, showing their flying skills and, above all, their ability to react in times of danger.
 This is the elite group Top Gun, the one made fashionable by Tom Cruise in the mid-1980s.

 Almost four decades later, Paramount Pictures releases the sequel to a film that not even the protagonist himself wanted to do after the death of its director Tony Scott.
 The actor also acknowledged that he had been waiting for the technology to reach the point of being able to transport the audience to the cabin of the plane.
-“I wanted to get the audience inside the F/A-18.
+“I wanted to have the public inside the F/A-18.
 It was now or never.
 I am very proud of what we have achieved because everyone who has participated in the film has done an extraordinary job”, concludes the formidable actor.
-The second part of Top Gun, an archetypal film from the 80s, brings us back to Tom Cruise.
+The second part of Top Gun, archetypal tape of the 80s, brings us back to Tom Cruise.
 If in the first he had not turned 24, in the second he is about to turn 60, the same age John Wayne was when he starred in nerves of steel.